-$\ensuremath{\mathbb{C}}$ Published and reproduced with kind permission by Global Legal Group Ltd, London members for claims based on competition law violation.
-Within the types of claims that may be brought through a class action, the new law expressly refers to declaratory relief, restitutions, as well as actions for damages suffered as a result of anti-competitive practices committed after the 15 August 2009.
+As from the 1 January 2010, multiple claimants have the possibility to bring a "class action" for damages (i.e. azione di classe, see article 140-bis of the Italian Consumer Code).
+Collective actions may be brought either by individual class members or by associations empowered by them or committees of which they are members for claims based on competition law violation.
+Within the types of claims that may be brought trough a class action, the law expressly refers to declaratory relief, restitutions, as well as actions for damages suffered as a result of anti-competitive practices committed after the 15 August 2009.
 Rules on collective actions are applicable only to claims brought by consumers and not on behalf of individuals acting within the scope of their trade, business or profession.